returnDevBootcamp/JavaScript-challenge-1/Part-2/challenge-part-2.md

 ## Javascript Fundementals Challenge One (Part One)💪🏾

-Let's go back to Mohamed and Ald comparing their BMIs!
+Let's go back to Mohamed and Ali comparing their BMIs!
 This time, let's use objects to implement the calculations!

 > **Remeber:**
 > BMI = mass / height ** 2